 Climate change is nothing new in geological timescales.
 But in human timescales we have had a long period with a very stable climate.
 The planet is now warming and there are few scientists who doubt that these changes are the result of human activity.
 Scientists are predicting a continued rise in global temperatures leading to:

 The Lake District is already experiencing more erratic weather patterns.
 Disastrous floods in 2009 and drought in 2010 are just two examples of extreme weather events.
 Over the years ahead we expect more significant changes.
 A study by Natural England identifies a range of impacts including:

 The Lake District National Park Authority is aiming to become a leader in managing climate change.
 We are working to reduce our own impact on the climate by cutting our carbon emissions.
 We will be working with others through action and education in partnership with other organisations - you can read more on our Climate change page.

-In January 2012 we published Adapting to Climate Change in the Lake District (PDF).
+In January 2012 we launched Low Carbon Lake District and published Adapting to Climate Change in the Lake District (PDF).
 This looks in detail at the risks, opportunitie and actions presented by climate change.